jellyfin/jellyfin-media-player/README.md

 ## Building on Linux

 Plex Media Player officially requires Qt 5.9.5.
-Our users have indicated that Qt 5.10 and 5.11 also builds correctly.
+Our users have indicated that Qt 5.10 and Qt 5.11 also builds correctly.
 However, Qt 5.11.0 and 5.11.1 versions are _incompatible_ and should be avoided.
+Qt 5.12 may work for you.
 Please consider building PMP within a dedicated VM or Docker container if your system has a Qt version installed newer than 5.9.5.
 Downgrading a system Qt will cause issues in other applications depending on a newer Qt version.

-These instructions are for Ubuntu 16.04 LTS.
+These instructions are for Ubuntu 16.04 LTS and up.
 They were tested on a fresh install without extra options and with auto-updates applied.

 First, some preparations:

 * ``sudo apt install autoconf automake libtool libharfbuzz-dev libfreetype6-dev libfontconfig1-dev libx11-dev libxrandr-dev libvdpau-dev libva-dev mesa-common-dev libegl1-mesa-dev
-    yasm libasound2-dev libpulse-dev libuchardet-dev zlib1g-dev libfribidi-dev git libgnutls-dev libgl1-mesa-dev libsdl2-dev cmake``
+    yasm libasound2-dev libpulse-dev libuchardet-dev zlib1g-dev libfribidi-dev git libgnutls28-dev libgl1-mesa-dev libsdl2-dev cmake``
 * ``mkdir pmp``
 * ``cd pmp``